CancerGenome/Blat_IGV_Visulization/README.md

 ## Procedures
 + Step 1: Download your own genome reference.
 Replace the REFERENCE in Run.sh with your reference location.

-+ Step 2: Repalce the REFERENCE_INDEX in Run.sh with your reference index file (*.fai). http://www.htslib.org/doc/samtools-index.html
++ Step 2: Repalce the REFERENCE and REFERENCE_INDEX in Run.sh with your reference and index file (*.fai). http://www.htslib.org/doc/samtools-index.html

 + Step 3: The annotation file used here is GenCode V41 and MANE V1.0 (db folder).
-All are downloaded from UCSC genome browser (hg38).
+All are downloaded from UCSC genome table browser (hg38).
 Go to step 5 if you are using hg38 and do not want to update your annotation file.
-Here, I switched the gene symbol and ENST in GenCode to display ENST ID first.
+Here, I switched the gene symbol and ENST in GenCode file to display ENST ID first, rather than display gene symbol.

 + Step 4 (optional): If you want to use your own annotation file, please download and update them in the config/track.json.
 Check this https://github.com/igvteam/igv.js/wiki/Tracks-2.0 if you are not familiar with IGV-report json file.